- Last updated:

 Restrictions due to novel coronavirus (COVID-19)

-Council would like to inform event and wedding organisers that they are required to monitor the latest health advice from the Queensland Government when making decisions about hosting an event or wedding.
+Council would like to inform event and wedding organisers that they are required to continue to monitor the latest health advice from Queensland Health when making decisions about hosting an event or wedding.

 For more information regarding the requirements for vaccinated and unvaccinated people, please refer to the Queensland Government’s Public Health and Social Measures page.

 The Sunshine Coast has many outdoor venues where you can hold an event, wedding or ceremony.